camsaul/lein-check-namespace-decls/README.md

 ###### `:ignore-paths`

-Specify a collection regexes of filenames to ignore.
+Specify a collection of regexes of filenames to ignore.

 ```clj
 ;; ignore any files ending in core.clj